BarbaraPFloresRios/JobTracker/README.md

 # JobTracker

-🚧 An MVP data pipeline for tracking job openings directly from company career pages.
+A lightweight job monitoring and semantic matching system built in Python.

-JobTracker automatically collects job postings, compares them against previously stored results, and keeps a historical record of openings over time.
+JobTracker automatically collects openings directly from company career pages, maintains historical records of job postings, and ranks opportunities using semantic similarity against a configurable candidate profile.

-The long-term goal is to build a lightweight job monitoring system that can notify users when relevant new opportunities appear.
+The project combines web scraping, data pipelines, automation, embeddings, and semantic search to help surface relevant opportunities from large job catalogs.

 ## Motivation

-Company career pages are often the closest source to real-time openings, but manually checking multiple websites is time-consuming.
+Company career pages are often the most up-to-date source of job openings, but manually checking multiple websites can be repetitive and time-consuming.

-This project explores how to automate that workflow by collecting job data directly from selected companies and reducing noise from repeated listings.
+The goal of this project is to automate job discovery while exploring practical applications of semantic search and recommendation systems.

 ## Current Features

-- Scrape job postings from company career pages
+* Scrape job postings directly from company career pages
-- Support multiple companies (Apple, Amazon)
+* Support multiple companies (currently Apple and Amazon)
-- Detect newly added openings
+* Detect newly discovered openings
-- Store historical job data locally
+* Track historical job data over time
-- Run automatically using GitHub Actions
+* Run automatically using GitHub Actions
-- Commit updated datasets after scheduled runs
+* Store structured datasets as CSV files
+* Semantic job matching using sentence embeddings
+* Configurable candidate profile for personalized ranking
+* Cosine similarity scoring between jobs and candidate profile

 ## Pipeline Overview